sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ## An AI coding assistant - a product of products

 The reality is, if you look at a coding assistant like [Sourcegraph Cody](https://sourcegraph.com/cody), it’s not a single product—it’s many products put together.
-You have autocomplete, which allows you to keep coding and get suggestions as you flow through your code.
-Then there’s chat, which allows you to chat with your codebase.
-Cody also has a feature that lets you edit code, and another one that generates unit tests based on a particular file.
+You have autocomplete, which makes suggestions as you code that keep you in flow.
+Then there’s chat, which allows you to ask questions of and generate code that fits in your codebase.
+Cody also has a feature that automates quick inline code changes with natural language, and another one that generates unit tests.

 ![6_edits](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/6_edits.png)